Ontario To Citizenry: Fight Lyme Disease, Protect Yourself From Ticks & Mosquitoes

 LEARN MORE

-6 responses to “Ontario To Citizenry: Fight Lyme Disease, Protect Yourself From Ticks & Mosquitoes”
+6 thoughts on “Ontario To Citizenry: Fight Lyme Disease, Protect Yourself From Ticks & Mosquitoes”

 Barrett, who’s 2015 Private Member’s Bill An Act to require a provincial framework and action plan concerning vector-borne diseases, required the establishment of a provincial action plan on Lyme Disease.
 The task force was struck as a result of the bill.